Chris-McGonigle/island-flowers/testing/testing.md

 [JS Hint](https://jshint.com/) was used to to check for any errors within the JavaScript script files.

-Stripe_elements.js in the checkout app retunred three warnings and no errors.
+Stripe_elements.js in the checkout app returned three warnings and no errors.
 The first two regarding template literal syntax was ignored, and the missing semicolon highlighted was added in.

 ![stripe-elements.js](/testing/images/stripe-elements.JPG)

-The js within quantity_input_script.html in the producst app returned three warnings and no errors.
+The js within quantity_input_script.html in the products app returned three warnings and no errors.
 Again these warnings were template literal warnings and could be ignored.

 ![quantity_input_script.html](/testing/images/quantity-input.JPG)